edsonayllon/eth2.0-call21-notes/README.md

 * Potentially there's a hybrid strategy where maybe a portion to the slot you're gossiping identifier, but I don't the extreme of strictly gossiping identifier at the beginning is gonna be the proper way.

 **Preston**:
-* I would agree with that for blocks because those actually have some big urgency, but for attestations, it's not as urgent and you can still get away with broadcasting a subset of it without having to do the full data.
+* I would agree with that for blocks because those have some big urgency, but for attestations, it's not as urgent and you can still get away with broadcasting a subset of it without having to do the full data.
 * It's worth looking into, but I agree there's now a round trip if you're trying to get blocks out pretty quickly.

 **Jonny Rhea**: